microsoft/qsharp-compiler/examples/QIR/Optimization/README.md

     In our case, that compilation unit is the generated/optimized QIR code.
     `extern "C"` is strictly required here in order for the compiler to use the given function name exactly as is ('C' style linkage).
     Normally, C++ function names would be transformed during compilation to include namespace and call argument information in the function name, known as [mangling](https://en.wikipedia.org/wiki/Name_mangling).
-    We can check that the QIR function `Hello_SayHello` indeed appears in the `Hello.ll` file with that name.
+    We can check that the QIR function `Hello_HelloQ` indeed appears in the `Hello.ll` file with that name.

 * simulator invocation: